PennRobotics/covert-action-engine/re/PROCESS.md

 | Segment | Guess |
 | ------- | ----- |
 |  199E   | After pressing enter to create new char |

+There's a lot of `stosb` after reaching 199E that copies non-text data.
+Maybe that's a graphics-related segment?
+In any case, it takes a few _continue_ commands to update a screen after setting a breakpoint at 199E:015B.
+Setting at 199E:0180?
+That seems to be the exit point for the draw sequence.
+(The machine code at this point is `EF 07 1F 5F 5E 5D CB`.)